Blog Fitness Workouts What Are The Benefits Of A 5-Day Workout Split For Women?

 You’ll Burn More Calories

 The rest you get while on a 5-day workout split allows you to increase the intensity of each workout session.
-This will result in more calories burned during each workout, and ultimately help you reach your fitness goals faster.
+This will result in more calories burned during each workout and ultimately help you reach your fitness goals more quickly.

-Aesthetics are a huge motivator for many people, and the 5-day split allows you to focus on different muscle groups each day in order to achieve a balanced physique.
-You can customize your split so that you work out certain muscle groups less frequently, in order to give those areas more time to rest and grow.
+Aesthetics are a huge motivator for many people and the 5-day split allows you to focus on different muscle groups every day to achieve a balanced physique.
+You can customize your split to work out certain muscle groups less regularly to give those areas more time to rest and grow.

-This will help you create a more symmetrical look, and ultimately make reaching your aesthetic goals easier.
+This will help you create a more symmetrical look and ultimately make it easier to achieve your aesthetic goals.

-A 5-day workout split is intense.
-At first, it might take some time to find out how much volume you can manage in each session.
-Going too hard too soon can lead to burnout or overtraining, so it’s important to take your time and increase the volume gradually.
+A 5-day workout split can be intense.
+At first, finding out how much volume you can manage in each session may take some time.
+Going too hard too soon can lead to burnout or overtraining, so taking your time and increasing the volume gradually is important.

-Time-wise, a 5-day workout split can be unforgiving in that you only have 7 days a week; miss one day, and you can’t make it up.
-If you do make it up, you might have three workouts running back-to-back, which can be too exhausting.
+Time-wise, a 5-day workout split can be unforgiving as you only have 7 days a week – miss one day, and you can’t make it up.
+If you do make it up, you may have to do three workouts back-to-back, which can be too exhausting.

-There’s also less room for flexibility in terms of when you work out; if something important comes up and you can’t make it to the gym, then your entire routine will be thrown off.
+There’s also less room for flexibility when you work out.
+If something important comes up and you can’t make it to the gym, your entire routine could be thrown off.

-For some, this price of dedication might be too steep, and they’d be better off sticking to a 3- or 4-day split.
+For some, the price of dedication may be too steep, and they’d be better off sticking to a 3- or 4-day split.

 See also